 SUGi Tree Guide: Tree Bark

 Like our skin, the bark of a tree is its protective outer layer.
-Consisting of the outer bark, and several layers and tissues.
+It consists of the outer bark, and several layers and tissues.

 Acting as a barrier between its inner living tissues and the external environment, it serves many functions: